 How to meet people when you’re travelling…it’s a scary thought that can rattle even the most confident of people.
 Being part of a group means you have a ready-made friendship group of like-minded people and the support system this brings.
 You can recreate yourself and be who you really want to be, pressure free.
 For many people taking a gap year is partly about overcoming shyness, travelling as part of a group enables you to do this in your own time, without missing out on opportunities along the way.
 People you meet travelling will stay lifelong friends with whom you can endlessly reminisce.

 As a young traveller, you’ll consider safety in your planning however it isn’t the top of your list but, trust me…it is for your parents.
 Travelling in a group means you have a support system in the event that something goes wrong and everything you do has been tried and tested with excellent safety records.
 Here at The Leap, we provide you and your parents 24/7 back up support in the case of emergency.

 Planning your travels can be very time consuming, complicated and all-in-all a little overwhelming.
 By joining a group trip there’s an itinerary arranged for you that enables you to see the best of everything without putting those planning hours in.
 You’ll also get a bit of breathing room, especially at weekends so you can still have the spontaneous adventures every traveller dreams of.

-Let’s take The Leap’s program to Borneo and the Philippines as an example… the 10-week program takes the group to 13 different destinations across 2 countries.
+Let’s take The Leap’s program to Ecuador as an example… this 5-week program takes the team to 4 different destinations across 3 different environments.
 Imagine the weeks of planning and headaches trying to do that solo.

 5) Local experts